pytorch/xla/docs/source/learn/xla-advanced.md

     z += x + y
 ```

-Without a barrier, the Python tracing will result in a single graph that
+Without a barrier, the PyTorch tracing will result in a single graph that
 wraps the addition of tensors `len(tensors_on_device)` times.
 This is
 because the `for` loop is not captured by the tracing, so each iteration
 of the loop will create a new subgraph corresponding to the computation